Romans 14

 that no man put a stumblingblock or an occasion to fall in [his] brother's way.

-therefore... let us not judge one another...- ie., since the Lord is the Judge.
+therefore... let us not judge one another...- ie., because the Lord is the Judge.

 14:14 I know, and am persuaded by the Lord Jesus,